Available as Spiral Bound, Paperback, and Hardcover Limited Editions

 About the Authors

-Todd Kesner is the Montana 4-H Specialist for Agriculture and Natural Resources at Montana State University and a doctoral candidate in Curriculum and Instruction.
-His primary statewide responsibilities include the 4-H Horse, Livestock, Shooting Sports, and Wildlife Projects.
+Todd Kesner is the Director of the Montana 4-H Center for Youth Development at Montana State University with a doctoral degree in Curriculum and Instruction.
+His dissertation research focused on experiential history education or "Hands-on History".
+His investigation into the learning of history by immersing young people in the clothing and lifestyle of the period coined the term Participatory Living History.
 He created the Montana 4-H Western Heritage Project in 2008 as an avenue to teach both firearm safety and history to teens.
-Mr. Kesner’s keen interest in the history of the American West began during his childhood on the family farm and after hearing his grandfather’s stories of the cowboy days in Montana.
-Mr. Kesner has been a lifelong outdoorsman, worked cattle from horseback in both Montana and Australia, was a collegiate saddle bronc rider, and has served as a 4-H educator for 23 years.
+Dr. Kesner’s keen interest in the history of the American West began during his childhood on the family farm and after hearing his grandfather’s stories of the cowboy days in Montana.
+Dr. Kesner has been a lifelong outdoorsman, worked cattle from horseback in both Montana and Australia, was a collegiate saddle bronc rider, and has served as a 4-H educator for 31 years.
 He resides in Bozeman, Montana with his wife Lisa, daughter Lauren, and son Samuel.

 Will Abbot is a former US Navy photographer whose professional career has included aerial, news, law enforcement, museum and documentary photography in the U.S. and abroad.
 Thanks to his lifelong passion for American history and youth development, Mr. Abbot has provided his photographic expertise to this project without compensation over the past three years.